 The Hospice movement was started in Britain in 1967 by a physician, Cicely Saunders, who advocated pain management for the dying.
 Her philosophy was that dying people needed dignity, compassion and respect. and “abolished the prevailing ethic that patients should be cured, that those who could not be cured were a sign of failure and that it was acceptable and even desirable to lie to them about their prognosis” (British Medical Journal, 2005).

 Hospice care came to the United States in 1974, in Connecticut, and started expanding in the 1980s, especially when Medicare recognized hospice’s value and cost savings and therefore started paying for hospice care.
 By 2000, more than 3,000 hospices and palliative care programs were serving the needs of the dying and sick.
-Today there are more than 5000 hospice programs in the U.S.
+In 2023 there are more than 8262 hospice programs in the U.S., an increase of 2.1% from 2022.

 Who Gets Hospice Care

-According to the National Hospice and Palliative Care Organization, an estimated 1.5 to 1.6 million patient million patients received services from hospice in 2013.
-(NHPCO’s Facts and Figures Hospice Care in America, 2014).
-The study also found that 41% of people on hospice received that care in their own home while 26% were treated at a residential hospice and 17% resided in a Nursing home based hospice during treatment.
+According to the National Hospice and Palliative Care Organization, an estimated 1.55 million patients received services from hospice in 2018.
+The 2018 study by the National Hospice and Palliative Care Organization also found, 55.6% of people on hospice received care in their own home while 19.74% were treated at an assisted living facility and 17.27% in a nursing facility.

 Among its major responsibilities, the interdisciplinary hospice team: